Rilong/ngx-laravel-echo/README.md

 # ngx-laravel-echo

+> ⚠️ **Work In Progress (WIP)** - This is a very raw version.
+The API and documentation are subject to significant changes.
+Please use with caution in production environments.

 A modern Angular wrapper for [Laravel Echo](https://laravel.com/docs/broadcasting) that enables real-time event broadcasting in your Angular applications.
 Built with **Angular 20**, **TypeScript**, and full support for multiple broadcast drivers.

 ## 🚀 Features